eliasbuchwald/-reddit/JSON.md

-This document describes the data structure of an object returned when using the Reddit API.
+This document describes the data structure of an object returned when using the reddit JSON API.
 Items attached with a `?` are not definite and are subject to change.
 Validation and peer review are needed for those items.
 They should not be taken as literal question marks.

 ## `thing` (reddit base class) ##
 All `thing`s have these attributes: